rjagerman/pytorchltr/docs/source/loss.rst

 operates on a batch of query-document lists with corresponding relevance labels.

-The input to an LTR loss function comprises a batch of three tensors:
+The input to an LTR loss function comprises three tensors:

   - scores: A tensor of size :math:`(N, \texttt{list_size})`: the item scores
   - relevance: A tensor of size :math:`(N, \texttt{list_size})`: the relevance labels